TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

             )

          depends
            List of extensions that this extension depends on.
+           Extensions defined here will be loaded before the current extension.

          conflicts
          	List of extensions which will not work with this extension.